Queenless colonies & rearing queens

 The bees start looking for the queen (Q) after she has been absent for 15–20 minutes.
-Some bees become more mobile inside and around the entrance, more frantically than usual.
-They may fan.
+Some bees become more mobile inside and around the entrance, making brief runs interspersed with short stops.
+They may fan their wings..

 Increased noise — an outcry